 Software estimation is frequently called a black art, yet the corresponding skill of estimating the value of software projects is even more obscure.

-It's strange, because cost estimates don't make a lot of sense without value estimates to compare them to.
-It's clear that a $50,000 project that . . .
+It's strange, because cost estimates don't make a lot of sense without value estimates to compare them to. . . .

 "she's not your grandfather's statistician"

 The "data scientist" title has arisen because we often find that people who are "data analysts" and "statisticians" don't have all the skills to maximize the value of their talents.

 For instance, a data scientist typically works in an organization that has software development and a production . . .